You love your pool. Its calm, cool waters are a refreshing sight on a hot day, and you can’t wait to dive in!

 After that, the water runs through the heater.
 Then it goes through your salt-chlorine generator before being pushed back into your pool via the return jets.

-If air bursts out of those return jets, instead of just water, it means there’s air in the water line.
+If air bursts out of those return jets, it means there’s air in the water line instead of just water.
 Your job now is to figure out how it got there so you can fix the problem.
-If you think the problem is with the return jets, head over to my guide on how to troubleshoot when your pool return jets aren’t working.
+If you think the problem is with the return jets, head to my guide on troubleshooting when your pool return jets aren’t working.

 The Reasons Behind The Bubbles